-To add Telerik® UI for ASP.NET AJAX to an existing ASP.NET web application you need to follow these steps:
+This article describes how to add the Telerik® UI for ASP.NET AJAX controls to an existing ASP.NET web application or website and lists the required prerequisites.

-Make sure you have installed ASP.NET AJAX, which comes as part of .NET 3.5+ installations.
+Make sure you have installed ASP.NET AJAX, which comes with .NET 3.5+ installations.

-If your web application is not using ASP.NET AJAX you need to configure it to do so.
-Detailed instructions can be found at [How Do I:] Add ASP.NET AJAX Features to an Existing Web Application?.
+If your web application is not using ASP.NET AJAX, configure it to do so.
+For detailed instructions, see Adding ASP.NET AJAX Features to an Existing Web Application.

-Add a ScriptManager control on top of the page in which you are going to add any control.
+Add a ScriptManager control at the top of the page in which you are going to add a Telerik control.

 <asp:ScriptManager ID="ScriptManager1" runat="server" />